Stormchaser-cyber/Personal-Projects/Python Projects/Stock Data Web Scraper/Stock Data TODO.md

 - [x] Trying and catching errors so it doesn't crash if internet is slow, etc.
 - [ ] Code cleanup/refactoring for clean_file.py
 - [ ] Code cleanup/refactoring for csv_interpreter.py
+- [ ] Generate reports functionality
+- [ ] Read in all csv files related to a given day
+- [ ] Write multiple csv files into a singular csv file
+- [ ] Functionality for archiving all files that were successfully combined into a new csv file
+- [ ] Create daily chart functionality